App Settings

 Providing Review Instructions

-App stores sometimes require further instructions to how to navigate your app from the point that they install your app up until they gain access to the app to review it.
+App stores sometimes require further instructions on how to navigate your app from the point that they install it up until they gain access to the app to review it.

 You will find the required steps written here.